TALXIS/docs/src/en/customizer-guide/required-application-consent.md

+# Required Application Consent

-# Why is it required to consent the applications?
+## Why is it required to consent the applications?
 The TALXIS ecosystem consists of various SaaS (System as a Service) products.
 Most of the products require communication with other TALXIS and Microsoft services.
 Every data flow between these **must** be strongly secured.
 Since TALXIS is primarily built on top of Microsoft technology stack, [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) was chosen as an identity platform.
 Microsoft Entra ID implements [OpenID Connect (OIDC) and OAuth 2.0](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols) protocols to satisfy this requirement for strong security.
 If you wish to use the TALXIS products, you will need to consent the client applications so that [your organization's Microsoft Entra ID trusts](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols#app-registration) them and issues valid security tokens to them.

 A typical user grant flow ([authorization code](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow) / [implicit](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-implicit-grant-flow)) consists of the application requesting an other service, and because there is no valid token for the service, user is prompted through a pop-up window, where he should log-in to the requested service.
 To streamline the token management, TALXIS products are mainly using OBO ([On-Behalf-Of]((https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow))) grant flow.
 Thanks to this approach, a true SSO (single sign-on) is possible and the amount of additional pop-ups is limited to its minimum.

 The application registrations bellow were separated by the product or service and often by the client they are consumed from as well.
 This enables TALXIS to support the OBO grant flow while enabling your organization's admins to limit the permissions they grant.
 It is **not recommended** to approve all of them.
 If you are not sure which ones apply to you, contact [NETWORG](https://www.networg.com/) to provide you with a specific list matching your setup.

-# Terminology
+## Terminology
 All the application registrations will be referencing some terms you should be familiar with before proceeding.
 | Term       | Explanation                                                                            |
 |------------|----------------------------------------------------------------------------------------|